TrilogisIT/WorldWind_Android/README.md

 *  `WMSTiledImageLayer` to display an arbitrary WMS layer.
 See the application example.
 *  `WorldMapLayer` to display a WorldMap thumbnail in the upper left part of the view which shows where in the world the user is looking at.

+**Limited to tablets only, since phones are not able to read the DDS texture format.
+We are working hard to support both tablets and phones**
 **It requires API 15+**

 ## Examples

 The project `WorldWindowApplicationSample` contains a full and working example of how to use the new layers.
+The folder `WorldDroidDemoApp` contains a ready to install apk with the latest version of the application.

 ChangeLog
 -------